 Most classes for full-time students are held on weekday evening and/or weekend afternoon/evening.
 Some classes for full-time students will be scheduled in weekday morning/afternoon.

 Classes for part-time students will be held in weekday evening and weekend afternoon/evening.

 Visa Application for Non-local Students

 I am a non-local applicant.
 What are the entry arrangements for me to take up my study in Hong Kong?

-The Hong Kong Immigration Department requires all full-time non-local students (from overseas or the Chinese Mainland) to obtain a student visa in order to study in Hong Kong.
+The Hong Kong Immigration Department requires all full-time non-local students (from overseas or Mainland China) to obtain a student visa in order to study in Hong Kong.
 Applications should normally be made at least two months in advance.

-For applicants from the Chinese Mainland, the student visa applications should be submitted through the University.
+For applicants from Mainland China, the student visa applications should be submitted through the University.
 Applicants will be informed of the details once they are given the admission offer.

-For applicants from overseas, they should make their own enquiries about the student visa requirements from a Chinese Embassy in their local Government, or by writing directly to: The Immigration Department, 7 Gloucester Road, Wanchai, Hong Kong.
+For applicants from overseas, they should make their own enquiries about the student visa requirements from their local Chinese Embassy, or by writing directly to: The Immigration Department, 7 Gloucester Road, Wanchai, Hong Kong.
 Students who have encountered difficulties in nominating a local visa sponsor may approach the Graduate School for assistance.

 How much do the programmes cost?